cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   [sublanding
   pages](https://cfpb.github.io/design-system/templates/sublanding-pages), and
   [browse pages](https://cfpb.github.io/design-system/templates/browse-pages))
   to additional content on a child or sibling page.
+Info units provide the ability to create content with multicolumn layouts.
 There are two types: image and text, or text only."
 variation_groups:
   - variation_group_name: Image and text